konstantinos61-0/CS50x/pset2/README.md

 ## Week 2 — Arrays
-This week covers the following topics: debugging, compiling, Command Line Arguements, Arrays and strings.
+This week covers the following core topics: debugging, compiling, Command Line Arguements, Arrays and strings.
 ### Scrabble
 A program in C that determines the winner of a short Scrabble-like game.
 The program prompts the user for input twice: once for “Player 1” to input their word and once for “Player 2” to input their word.
 Then, depending on which player scores the most points, the program prints “Player 1 wins!”, “Player 2 wins!”, or “Tie!” (in the event the two players score equal points).
 **Usage**: `./scrabble`